honzour/csharpgame/README.md

 build and run in console with mono on unik like systems:
 $ cd panacci
-$ mcs -r:System.Drawing -r:System.Windows.Forms -out:panaci Program.cs
+$ mcs -r:System.Drawing -r:System.Windows.Forms -out:panaci *.cs
 $ ./panaci

 build and run in your IDE (tested with Monodevelop on Linux, and MS Visual Studio on MS Windows):